shaloo/structuredreadme/How-to-contribute.md

 In case you are looking at the first steps first, such as setting up GitHub account onwards - do visit http://www.egghead.io and read this nice post about [Egghead and more].

+# Creating sample Structured README
+Besides contributing to the Structured README proposal, you can also contribute by creating examples of a real life README based on any Open Source Software of your choice or preference.
+Refer to the Example folder in source tree for some examples.
+Note these are not yet part of original OSS, but I hope it will be soon!

 [Code of Conduct]: http://contributor-covenant.org
 [OSS Contribution Guidelines]: https://github.com/freeCodeCamp/how-to-contribute-to-open-source/blob/master/CONTRIBUTING.md
 [How to Contribute to OSS]: https://github.com/freeCodeCamp/how-to-contribute-to-open-source